mayurpunjabi/Student-Card/README.md

 # Student-Card
-A Web application which was used to save and retrieve any student's data by teachers.
+A Web application which is used to save and retrieve any student's data by teachers.